"Another day in this carnival of souls

 "Not a problem," she said softly in return, her eyes coming up to meet his.

 "Are you dreaming about him?" she asked quietly, taking him by surprise.

-Harry bit his lip, knowing exactly who she was talking about, it had been a few months ago that Ginny had admonished him over even thinking he was being possessed by Voldemort.
+Harry bit his lip, knowing exactly whom she was talking about.
+It had been a few months ago that Ginny had admonished him over even thinking Voldemort possessed him.
 He nodded, unable to answer.

 "I dream about Tom sometimes too," she said, her eyes cast down for a moment, "If it helps, he is the kind of monster that leaves a few nightmares."

 "Ginny-" Harry started; she looked up at him and smiled, cutting him off with one look.

 "All I'm trying to say Harry," she said softly, "Don't keep it to yourself, if its bothering you, then tell someone.
 When you bottle it up and cut yourself away from others, that's when he wins."